 The word Limey ironically undercuts itself -- it's a weasel word to itself.
 It'd be downright postmodern, if it weren't so retrograde.
 Another class of words that may be regarded as self-denying, in a contrived sort of way, are heterological words like monosyllabic.

-Well, the above was based on what I learned long ago.
-Apparently though, the German meaning has drifted.
+Well, that was based on what I learned long ago.
+Apparently though, the meaning has drifted.
 Now Limo and Limonade both mean `fizzy drink,' and if you mean lemonade you have to say Zitronen-Limonade (literally `citrus lemonade').

 The same word, or string, let's say, also functions as the female form of the adjective `clean.'
 Note that the stress in limpia falls on the first syllable.
 This is considered the penult (the penultimate syllable) because the final ia is pronounced as an a with a palatalization of the preceding consonant.
 In Spanish words with two or more syllables, the default stress is on the penult if the final letter is s, n, or a vowel, and on the ultima (final syllable) otherwise.
 An explicit accent (acento gráfico), in the form of an acute accent on the vowel of the stressed syllable, is used to indicate deviations.